A First-Occupancy Representation for Reinforcement Learning

-However, the requirements that reward distributions be static and that environments remain entirely unchanged limits the applicabilty of the SR. In the real world, rewards may be depleted by consumption, frequently only being available on the first entry to each state.
-Internal goals for control---say, to pick up a particular object---need to be achieved as accurately and rapidly as possible, but only once at a time.
-To flexibly model such settings requires a violation of the common Markovian assumption that underlies the SR. If a goal is rewarded only when first achieved, then a Markov model requires an updated transition structure to reflect the subsequent lack of reward if the state is revisited.
-If goals move then one needs a different Markov model for each, violating the environmental stationarity required by the SR.

-Furthermore, an SR is associated with a single policy of action.
-A collection of SRs for different policies makes it possible to select the best amongst them, or to improve upon them all by considering the best policy-dependent values of states accessible after taking a single action in the current state \citep{Barreto:2018_sfs_gpi}.
+However, these requirements limit the applicabilty of the SR. In the real world, rewards are frequently non-Markovian.
+They may be depleted by consumption, frequently only being available on the first entry to each state.
+Internal goals for control---say, to pick up a particular object---need to be achieved as rapidly as possible, but only once at a time.
+Furthermore, while a collection of SRs for different policies makes it possible to select the best amongst them, or to improve upon them all by considering the best immediate policy-dependent state values \citep{Barreto:2018_sfs_gpi}.
 But this capacity still falls far short of the power of planning within complete models of the environment.